Magnetism: Other types of magnetism

+Magnetic material

+While all materials are magnetic to some extent, substances that are significantly enhance the magnetic field are considered magnetic material.
+These materials are further classified as ferromagnetic, like iron, nickel, and cobalt, or as ferrimagnetic, like Fe_{3}O_{4}.
+Large databases listing the magnetic properties of materials can be analyzed by AI tools to predict new magnetic materials.

 Electromagnet

 An electromagnet attracts paper clips when current is applied, creating a magnetic field.
 The electromagnet loses them when current and magnetic field are removed.

 An electromagnet is a type of magnet in which the magnetic field is produced by an electric current.
 The magnetic field disappears when the current is turned off.
 Electromagnets usually consist of a large number of closely spaced turns of wire that create the magnetic field.
 The wire turns are often wound around a magnetic core made from a ferromagnetic or ferrimagnetic material such as iron; the magnetic core concentrates the magnetic flux and makes a more powerful magnet.

 The main advantage of an electromagnet over a permanent magnet is that the magnetic field can be quickly changed by controlling the amount of electric current in the winding.
 However, unlike a permanent magnet that needs no power, an electromagnet requires a continuous supply of current to maintain the magnetic field.

 Electromagnets are widely used as components of other electrical devices, such as motors, generators, relays, solenoids, loudspeakers, hard disks, MRI machines, scientific instruments, and magnetic separation equipment.
 Electromagnets are also employed in industry for picking up and moving heavy iron objects such as scrap iron and steel.
 Electromagnetism was discovered in 1820.